-FACT 3 5 in 10 Tanzanians struggle to keep up with both regular and unexpected expenses CHART 18: PERCENTAGE OF ADULTS WHO OFTEN/ALWAYS STRUGGLE
+CHART 18: PERCENTAGE OF ADULTS WHO OFTEN/ALWAYS STRUGGLE

 When asked whether they struggle with keeping up with regular as well as unexpected expenses, respondents reported struggling to meet both, the former more so than the latter.
 It is evident from the analysis that adults from the two lowest quintiles and farmers are more likely to struggle to meet their expenses; the same groups who also receive their income least regularly.
-56% expension of Tall expensio of Tanzanian adults cut down on expenses when they are about to run out of money

-Chart 19: When you see that you are going to run out of money, how do you ensure you cope until you get money?
+Chart 19: When you see that you are going to run out of money, how do you ensure you last until you get money?

-Source: FinScope Tanzania 2017 April-July When asked how they behave when they start running out of money, more than half (56%) of respondents reported reducing expenses (see Chart 19).
+When asked how they behave when they start running out of money, more than half (56%) of respondents reported reducing expenses (see Chart 19).
 When further asked what they would do if faced with an unexpected expense, 4 in 10 adult Tanzanians ask family and friends to assist (see chart below).